 - Intervention: RF-DASH equips rural fire/EMS personnel and others with agricultural health and safety knowledge and tools to pre-plan for agricultural emergencies as well as assess and then mitigate agricultural hazards.

 - Results: Over 80 firefighters and EMTs have received training to become RF-DASH trainers.

 - Need: To help farmers with disabilities continue farming while protecting their well-being.

 - Intervention: The FARM program helps disabled or ill farmers continue to operate and work their Wisconsin farms.

-- Results: Farmers with disabilities can continue to farm, resume farming, or find an alternative agricultural occupation.
+- Results: Since 2009, the FARM Program has helped over 3,500 farmers continue to farm, resume farming, or find an alternative agricultural occupation.